Do you buy Easter gifts for kids or fill an Easter basket with goodies each year? I’m curious to know others’ family traditions.

 You can never have too many Bibles!
 This one is great for your creative teen girl – made with thicker paper and wide margins to help her discover the practice of Bible Journaling.

 I know that my preteen would LOVE this necklace.
-She’s been begging for some new jewelry to wear to church and this would suit her style exactly.
+She’s been begging for some new jewelry to wear to church and this would suit her style for any occasion.

 And one more from Sadie Robertson 🙂 This devotional has received great reviews and it’s on our list next!